Human geography: Health

 Medical or health geography is the application of geographical information, perspectives, and methods to the study of health, disease, and health care.
-Health geography deals with the spatial relations and patterns between people and the environment.
-This is a sub-discipline of human geography, researching how and why diseases are spread and contained.
+Health geography examines the spatial relationships and patterns between people and the environment.
+This is a subdiscipline of human geography, researching how and why diseases are spread and contained.

 Histories

 Historical geography is the study of the human, physical, fictional, theoretical, and "real" geographies of the past.
-Historical geography studies a wide variety of issues and topics.
-A common theme is the study of the geographies of the past and how a place or region changes through time.
-Many historical geographers study geographical patterns through time, including how people have interacted with their environment, and created the cultural landscape.
+Historical geography studies a wide range of topics.
+A common theme is the study of past geographies and how places or regions change over time.
+Many historical geographers study geographical patterns through time, including how people have interacted with their environment and created the cultural landscape.
+Subfields include: Archaeogeography.

 Politics

-Political geography is concerned with the study of both the spatially uneven outcomes of political processes and the ways in which political processes are themselves affected by spatial structures.
+Political geography is concerned with the study of both the spatially uneven outcomes of political processes and how political processes are themselves affected by spatial structures.
 Subfields include: Electoral geography, Geopolitics, Strategic geography and Military geography.
+The latter is fundamentally linked to the "geography of security" focusing on how spatial intelligence of a living space is leveraged to gain strategic advantages and protect national border.